opensearch-project/documentation-website/_search-plugins/knn/painless-functions.md

 With cosine similarity, it is not valid to pass a zero vector (`[0, 0, ...`]) as input.
 This is because the magnitude of such a vector is 0, which raises a `divide by 0` exception when computing the value.
-Requests containing the 0 vector will be rejected and a corresponding exception will be thrown.
+Requests containing the zero vector will be rejected and a corresponding exception will be thrown.
 {: .note }